orkunozekin/Capstone-3-OABKT---Client/README.md

 unicode character.

 ### Bless
-*Blessing* can only be done by a logged in user, and only 3 per 3 hour period.
+*Blessing* can only be done by a logged in user, and only 3 per day.
 As a *Blesser*, you are gazing into the abyss to see people's frustrations and who knows what else.
 Even though a *Blesser* knows that they are gazing upon **Curses** that are too spicy to see the light of normal social interaction, the *Blesser* does have the option to mute a Curser and will no longer have their **Curses** delivered to